Electric Fuse and its Perfect Use

 - type of enclosure use

 Prospecting Current :- The RMS value of the first loop of the fault current is called the prospective current.
-The fault current would normally have a very large first loop, at this point it generates sufficient energy to melt the fuse element.
+The fault current would typically have a substantial first loop; at this point, it generates sufficient energy to melt the fuse element.

-Cut-Off Current:- The value of current at which the cut-off occurs is called cut-off value.
-When the fault occurs, the fault current has a very large first loop due to a fair degree of asymmetry.
+Cut-Off Current:- The value of the current at which the cut-off occurs is called the cut-off value.
+When the fault occurs, the fault current has a giant first loop due to a fair degree of asymmetry.
 The heat generated is enough to melt the fuse element even before the first loop reaches the peak.

 Cut Off Value Depends Upon